Dr-Legend-org/Java_Helper/README.md

 <h3>Known Bugs:
 <h4>- Force Stops when Clicking on console window.
-<h4>- Force Stops when Clicking on Run button when Application is alread busy in eexecuting java programs
+<h4>- Force Stops when Clicking on Run button when Application is alread busy in executing java programs